sebastianmoderski/react-sentry-error-boundary/README.md

 #### errorNode
 ```
-Required.
 A node to render on error.
 ```

 #### userContext